aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 The Chef (Kernel) uses the recipe (Program) to assemble the meal (output).
 (We can even imagine the customer bringing some special ingredients of their own as well.)

 The Resources here are kitchen appliances: Stove, Oven, Grill, Fridge, Mixer, Storeroom.
+The request to make use of those appliances is a **System Call**.

+## Demo: strace?
+- look at how `strace ls` works
+- look at how `strace ps` works

 ---
-## Processes: 2 Recipes, 1 Chef
+## Accounting: Keeping track of state.

 Two Customers come with two recipes.